-Bacterial suspensions (10^9 cfu/mL) were incubated with 14Clabelled finafloxacin (1.4 mg/L; 0.2 mCi/L (required for accurate radioactivity detection)), collected by centrifugation (4000 rpm; 7 min) at 4°C and washed three times with cold PBS.
-Aliquots were taken for cfu counts and radioactivity measurement (after lysis by two cycles of freezing/thawing (-80° C to room temperature).
+Bacterial suspensions (10° cfu/mL) were incubated with [14C]-labelled finafloxacin (1.4 mg/L; 0.2 mCi/L [required for accurate radioactivity detection]), collected by centrifugation (4000 rpm; 7 min) at 4°C and washed 3 times with cold PBS.
+Aliquots were taken for cfu counts and radioactivity measurement (after lysis by 2 cycles of freezing/thawing (-80°C - room temperature).
 To mitigate artefacts caused by drug binding to killed bacteria, only experimental points with <0.5 log cfu reduction of viable bacteria compared to controls were considered.